sbienkow/Java_2048/README.md

-Simple Java implementation of game 2048
+Simple implementation of 2048 game, written in Java.